6 Tips To Quickly Recover From a Cold

 Staying hydrated and drinking plenty of fluids not only replenishes and flushes out toxins from the body, it also helps rid germs from invading.
 To help give your immune system that extra boost, add an effervescent tablet to a glass of water to help support your body in fighting unwanted bugs.
 In addition to that, herbal teas such as ginger, are also great as they have inflammatory properties which can help reduce the inflammation of sore throats which can have a soothing effect.

-During an illness, you may not always have an appetite which can leave your body feeling tired and lethargic.
+5. Feed your cold: During an illness, you may not always have an appetite which can leave your body feeling tired and lethargic.
 It is therefore important when on the road to recovery to eat nutritious foods that will help give your body plenty of energy.
-Our immune system is cleverly designed to fight back against unwanted bacteria, and with the support of nutrient-dense, fiber-rich whole foods, it can promote a healthy bacterial balance creating a unformidable super-team.
+Our immune system is cleverly designed to fight back against unwanted bacteria, and with the support of nutrient-dense, fiber-rich whole foods, it can promote a healthy bacterial balance creating an unformidable super-team.